reasoning field of each message, unless you decide to exclude them.

 Controlling Reasoning Tokens

-You can control reasoning tokens in your requests using thereasoning
+You can control reasoning tokens in your requests using thereasoning parameter:

-config object consolidates settings for controlling reasoning strength across different models.
+reasoning config object consolidates settings for controlling reasoning strength across different models.
 See the Note for each option below to see which models are supported and how other models will behave.

 Max Tokens for Reasoning